 The next question is: how robust is GRP?
 Plastic materials appear thin and feel light and much less rigid than a standard heavy tile.
 But the problem with slates and tiles is that they break very easily.
 Even a small cat on a roof can push one to the ground.
 They are also not as waterproof as one may imagine.
 Lead may have been used as a roof sealant since ancient times but it also lets water through top wooden roof beams.
 At a time when thieves are stealing lead from churches or other buildings, GRP flashing is cheaper, quicker to install and burglar-proof.

-GRP is probably the only truly watertight roofing material.
+GRP is probably the only truly watertight roofing material and here you can find the best roofing company.
 It is designed so that even the ridges and edges are smooth and sealed.
 Rain will run off the roof into a gutter and drain rather than leaking through cracks into walls.
 It is also far more resistant to extremes of weather.
 It will not crack during an unexpected very cold spell in winter and it won’t melt during a hot summer.
 GRP doesn’t corrode easily either.

 Installation costs for GRP roofing are low.
 A shape can be moulded to fit any type of roof space.
 It will not need the heavy supports that have to be built to support traditional tiles.
 Once this type of roof is installed, it also requires little or no maintenance.